RemonComputer/Robotic-Nano-Degree-Project-5/Packages_Description.md

 ## slam_gmapping
 - This package provides simultanious localization and mapping within the environment.
 - Using this package we are able to map the environment while traversing it.
+- It uses Grid based FastSLAM Algorithm.
+- It uses an approach called Rao-blackwellized particle filters.
+- It combines particle filters with Occupency grid mapping algorithm.
+- Each particle would have a map associated with it.
+- It consists of:
+  - Sampling motion like particle filter.
+  - Computing each particle map using the occupency grid mapping algorithm.
+  - Computing the weight of each particle according to the measurements.

 ## map_server
 - Using this package we are able to save the resulted map from the slam_gmapping in pgm image along with its metadata.